-Module: FIN 682 International Asset Management
+Module: FIN 682 International Asset Management - Modern Investment Management, Responsible Investing and Fintech

 The core of this course deals with asset management for private investors in an international context.
 We will cover the structure of the delegated investment markets around the world with a focus on the U.S. and Europe.
 The focus will be on traditional mutual funds and related products.
 Besides the classical asset management theory, this course will place a great weight on the practical implementation of portfolio strategies and the problems that can arise.
 We will learn how to measure the performance of investment strategies and of fund managers.
 Furthermore, behavioral aspects (irrational behavior of mutual fund investors and managers) will be discussed.
+Finally, we discuss recent trends in asset management, e.g. responsible investing (ESG) as well as crypto currencies and Decentralized Finance (De-Fi).